What We Don't C: Manifold Disentanglement for Structured Discovery: Results

-We first train a $\beta$-VAE on colored MNIST \citep{6296535} with minimal weighting on the KL penalty for improved generation quality.
-Then we train a flow matching model on the latent space of the VAE using a simple MLP to parameterize the velocity vector field.
-This model is conditioned on the digit class and the maximum red and green values of the colored digit whilst blue is withheld from the conditioning.
-Label dropout is used to estimate the unconditional velocity field.
+As a more complex experiment, we consider colored MNIST \citep{6296535} (cMNIST). \edit{We generate} a random RGB value $(r, g, b) \in [0.05,0.95]^3$ and multiply a three-channel version of the MNIST data by this value.
+We withhold $b$ from the guidance so that we can use it as a secondary feature of interest and still examine the properties of $r$ and $g$.

-Figure~\ref{fig:cmnist_tsne_vae} shows the latent space produced by the trained VAE using t-SNE for visualization \citep{JMLR:v9:vandermaaten08a} and colored by the digit type.
-The latent space shows clear structure concerning the digit type.
-With the trained flow model, we find the latent values at $t=0$ for the samples from the VAE.
-Figure~\ref{fig:cmnist_tsne_uncond} shows what the latent values look like at $t=0$ when generated unconditionally: the unconditional flow shown in \ref{fig:cmnist_tsne_uncond} retains class structure seen in the VAE latent space.
+We first train a $\beta$-VAE on cMNIST with minimal weighting on the KL penalty weight, \edit{$\beta = 1 \times 10^{-4}$}, and a latent of size 64 for improved generation quality.
+We then train a flow matching model on the latent space of the VAE using a simple MLP to parameterize the velocity vector field.
+This model is conditioned on the digit class and the maximum red and green values of the colored digit, while blue is withheld from the conditioning.
+Label dropout is used to estimate the unguided velocity field.

-The class structure seen in Figures~\ref{fig:cmnist_tsne_vae} and \ref{fig:cmnist_tsne_uncond} is highly suppressed in the low dimensional projection of the conditioned space, Figure~\ref{fig:cmnist_tsne_cond}.
-From this, we conclude that the conditioning in the flow removes the need for the conditions to be structurally present in the resulting manifold.
-To verify this intuition that information not in the conditioning is maintained in the conditional representation, we linearly probe both flows throughout, regressing to the maximum value of blue in the digit.
-Figure~\ref{fig:cmnist_linear_probe} shows the $R^2$ performance at points throughout the flow.
-The ability of the conditional representation to represent red and green degrades to random, while for blue, which is not included in the conditioning information, the probe successfully retrieves its value throughout.
-See Appendix~\ref{app:cmnist} for more details.
+We use t-SNE \citep{JMLR:v9:vandermaaten08a} (see Appendix~\ref{app:cmnist} for more details and figures) to visualize 2D projections of the latent spaces.
+These are presented in Figure~\ref{fig:cmnist_tsne_vae}, where we show the class of each point, and the resulting projection shows clear structure.
+We guide based on red, green, and digit class.
+The resulting $t=0$ space is projected with the same t-SNE hyperparameters and is shown in Figure~\ref{fig:cmnist_tsne_cond}.
+We see the class structure almost entirely disappear.
+We note we don't expect it to disappear entirely, as there are confounding features which are informative over class, for example: consider how expressive `straightness' could be for predicting ones.

-We also demonstrate that the information content of the latent representations is meaningful.
-We first move backwards in the flow using the digit class as a conditioning variable to arrive at $t=0$.
-We then use this point to initialize the flow forwards using a different class.
-The results, shown in Figure~\ref{fig:cmnist_style_transfer_small}, demonstrates that we can effectively transfer style attributes.
+In tandem, we plot the same structures but colored by the strength of the blue color in the samples, a feature we didn't condition on.
+Here we see some, but clearly no obvious structure in the original VAE space in Figure~\ref{fig:cmnist_tsne_vae_blue}.
+In comparison, the guided case, presented in Figure~\ref{fig:cmnist_tsne_cond_blue}, presents a gradient across the space.
+It is unlikely that an annotator would find structure in the VAE space, but it is plausible that an annotator could have found the blue feature within the base conditional space.